gfurtadoalmeida/study-assembly-x64/notes.md

 ├───────────────────────────────────────────────┴──────┬────────┤
 │                                                      │ R8B 8b │
 └──────────────────────────────────────────────────────┴────────┘
-* It's not possible to access the upper 8 bits of R8W.
+* It's not possible to access the upper 8 bits of R(8-15)W.
 ```

 #### Index

-Used for indexed addressing (usually string functions) and sometimes used in addition and subtraction.
+Used for indexed addressing (usually string functions) and sometimes used for addition and subtraction.

 RSI: source index.
 RDI: destination index.